About the Physical Sciences, Engineering and Mathematics Sector

 - Dr Christine Zarges, Computer Science, Aberystwyth University

-- Karina Marsden, Renewables, Bangor University
+- Dr Karina Marsden, Renewables, Bangor University

 - Professor Simon Middleburgh, Nuclear Materials, Bangor University